-The Code generally provides corporations a deduction for dividends received from other corporations.
-The amount of the dividends received deduction varies based on the level of ownership and whether the distributing corporation is a domestic or foreign corporation for U.S. federal tax purposes.

-Section 243 of the Code grants a corporate shareholder a dividends received deduction for a dividend received from a domestic corporation.
-Section 245 of the Code allows a corporate shareholder a deduction on the "U.S. sourced portion" of a dividend received from a foreign corporation by a domestic corporation that owns at least 10% of the voting power and value of the stock of the foreign corporation.
-Under both Section 243 and Section 245, the corporate shareholder may be entitled to claim a 50%, 65%, or 100% dividends received deduction based on the level of ownership.

-Section 245A was enacted as part of the TCJA.
+- The Code generally provides corporations a deduction for dividends received from other corporations.
+The amount of the dividends received deduction varies based on the level of ownership and whether the distributing corporation is a domestic or foreign corporation for U.S. federal tax purposes. - Section 243 grants a corporate shareholder a dividends received deduction for a dividend received from a domestic corporation.
+Section 245 allows a corporate shareholder a deduction on the "U.S. sourced portion" of a dividend received from a foreign corporation by a domestic corporation that owns at least 10% of the voting power and value of the stock of the foreign corporation.
+Under both Section 243 and Section 245, the corporate shareholder may be entitled to claim a 50%, 65%, or 100% dividends received deduction based on the level of ownership. - Section 245A was enacted as part of the TCJA.
 Section 245A provides a 100% dividends received deduction on the "foreign sourced portion" of dividends received from specified 10% owned foreign subsidiaries by domestic corporations that are U.S. shareholders and is commonly referred to as the "participation exemption."
-The participation exemption does not apply in the case of "hybrid dividends" received from a CFC or from a foreign corporation that is a passive foreign investment company (i.e., certain foreign corporations the U.S. shareholders of which are subject to anti-deferral rules under U.S. tax law).
+The participation exemption does not apply in the case of "hybrid dividends" received from a CFC or from a foreign corporation that is a passive foreign investment company (i.e., certain foreign corporations the U.S. shareholders of which are subject to anti-deferral rules under U.S. tax law). - The Green Book contains proposals which, as part of the revisions to the GILTI and Subpart F rules, could adversely affect the amount of foreign earnings that would be eligible for the Section 245A participation exception.

-23. If you were advising an international group seeking to re-locate activities from the UK in anticipation of Brexit, what are the advantages and disadvantages offered by your jurisdiction?
+23. If you were advising an international group seeking to re-locate activities from the UK as a result of Brexit, what are the advantages and disadvantages offered by your jurisdiction?

-The U.S. offers a stable legal system, a strong financial sector, and a pro-business environment.
+• The U.S. offers a stable legal system, a strong financial sector, and a pro-business environment.
 A reduced corporate tax rate and other favorable shareholder-level tax provisions make the U.S. an attractive jurisdiction for domestic and foreign investors.
 Although U.S. corporations may be subject to new taxes under the BEAT and GILTI regimes, recent regulations providing for exceptions to some of these provisions have reduced the negative impact of the new taxes.
 Furthermore, Section 245A allows U.S. corporations to repatriate most foreign profits without incurring an additional tax cost.
 Additionally, the U.S. has an expansive treaty network with 58 income tax treaties in force covering 66 jurisdictions, reducing the tax cost of cross-border investment.